Symphony9/help-me-respond/README.md

 ### User friendly messages

-Some messages returned from the server are too technical for the user.
+Some messages returned from the server are too technical for  users.
 So we would like to differentiate between those messages and user friendly messages.
-Simply add the following to your **default.json** configuration file.
-Now you can add message names in the friendlyMessages array.
 See example below.
+You can use it for messages in *messages.json* or *locales.json*

 **config/messages.json**